GaitPT: Skeletons Are All You Need For Gait Recognition: Experiments and Results

 \subsection{Ablation on GaitPT Stages}

 To understand the capabilities of the GaitPT architecture and the necessity of each stage, we perform an ablation study in which we train the model with different stages activated.
-Table \ref{tab:ablation} displays the results for the architecture for each stage configuration.
+Table \ref{tab:ablation} displays the performance of the architecture for each stage configuration.
 The results show that each stage is crucial in modelling increasingly complex movement patterns to achieve good recognition performance.
 There is a significant (pairwise Welch's t-test $p < 0.05$) increase in performance after the addition of each stage.
 As Stage 4 does not have any type of spatial attention by itself, its performance gets improved tremendously with the addition of Stage 1 which models spatial interactions.
 Stages 2 and 3 add incremental performance by increasing the complexity of movement combinations.

-Among all stages in the GaitPT architecture, only the third stage lacks a clear and intuitive approach for merging limb embeddings into groups that naturally work together during movement.
+Among all stages in the GaitPT architecture, only the third stage lacks a clear and anatomically-informed approach for merging limb embeddings into groups that naturally work together during movement.
 Unlike Stage 1, which functions at the joint level, and Stage 2, which operates at the limb level, the limb group tokens of Stage 3 cannot be easily defined based on human anatomy.
-Consequently, we conducted experiments with various partitioning schemes that used different strategies for merging limb tokens.
+Consequently, we conducted experiments with various partitioning schemes that use different strategies for merging limb feature vectors.